Ido Filin – Science

 Contact

-Contact available through email, Google Scholar, or ResearchGate.
+Contact available through email, or ResearchGate.

-Intelligence DNA?
 An evolutionary biology public service announcement

 Popular science text and critique on recent approaches to biological/genetic determinism.